| |

 Date / Time: 1651, stone still present

-Further Comments: A farmer watched in horror as his horses and plough were sucked underground in the middle of a field - a few seconds later a large dragon emerged and few off.
+Further Comments: A farmer watched in horror as his horses and plough were sucked underground in the middle of a field - a few seconds later a large dragon emerged and flew off.
 The stone that remains today is said to cover the dragon's treasure.
 Some believe the dragon was in fact Satan.

 Location: Arbroath (Angus) - St Vigeans' church